LarsBergqvist/star-hunter-game/README.md

 <p>
 Use arrow- or WADX to move and space to jump.
 Use S to shoot orbs that kills enemies.
 Use ESC to pause.
 The goal is to gather all stars on each level.
-When using a touch-screen, an on-screen DPad joystick + an action button are used for movements.
+When using a touch-screen, an on-screen DPad joystick + an action buttons are used for movements.
 A secondary action button is used for shooting orbs.
-The DPad implementation is an excellent plugin from https://github.com/shinneider/godot_touchJoyPad
 <p>
 Graphics by Kenney (www.kenney.nl)
 <p>